Voice Design Blog Series, Part 4: Four Steps to Launch an Alexa Skill

 Custom Applications & Portals

-Now that we’ve covered some of the basics behind why voice is taking off (Part 1), some key terms and design heuristics to know (Part 2), and how to demonstrate return on investment (Part 3) – we’ll finally turn our attention to the critical steps to envision and execute an Alexa skill that meets your customer’s needs.
+Now that we’ve covered some of the basics behind why voice user interface design is taking off (Part 1), some key terms and design heuristics to know (Part 2), and how to demonstrate return on investment (Part 3) – we’ll finally turn our attention to the critical steps to envision and execute an Alexa skill that meets your customer’s needs.
 Remember, it’s not just about having a Skill in the marketplace.
 It’s about having a Skill that positively impacts the customer experience.

 While Amazon provides prescriptive instructions on the steps needed to bring a Skill to market, we’ve outlined four steps to ensure that your skill is customer-focused and ready to deploy to the Amazon Alexa Ecosystem.